Meta's newest AI model beats some peers. But its amped-up AI agents are confusing Facebook users

 Getting to AI systems that can perform higher-level cognitive tasks and commonsense reasoning — where humans still excel— might require a shift beyond building ever-bigger models.

-For the flood of businesses trying to adopt generative AI, which model they choose could depend on several factors, including cost.
+For the flood of businesses trying to adopt generative AI, which model they choose depends on several factors, including cost.
 Language models, in particular, have been used to power customer service chatbots, write reports and financial insights and summarize long documents.

 “You’re seeing companies kind of looking at fit, testing each of the different models for what they’re trying to do and finding some that are better at some areas rather than others,” said Todd Lohr, a leader in technology consulting at KPMG.